Battle of Miraflores: The beginning

 Baquedano wanted to check out the troops situation, and moved dangerously close to the front line.
 Apparently, Peruvian soldiers fired upon Baquedano, and their shots were answered by the Chileans.
 In a short time, the cross fire became general, and the battle started unexpectedly at 14:00 hrs., catching both sides unprepared.
 However, the Chilean right was attacked by Cáceres' Corps.
 The Chilean battleships began to fire upon the Peruvians trying to ease the pressure.
 Cáceres saw the chance to destroy Lagos' division and sent the Guardia Chalaca and Guarnición de Marina battalions against Barceló, while a fraction of Col. Suárez' Corps engaged Urriola, who wasn't formed yet.
 The strength of the attack forced the Chileans to retreat.
 At this time, Lynch wasn't yet in position, so the cavalry and the artillery withdrew from the front line.

 The Chilean Counterattack

-At 15:00 h., the first troops of the I Division reinforced Lagos' right flank.
+At 15:00, the first troops of the I Division reinforced Lagos' right flank.
 Two battalions from the reserve reinforced Lagos as well, along with another two cavalry regiments.
 Cáceres increased the attack with the Concepción, Libertad and Paucarpata battalions, but they were stopped and began to refold again.

 Lagos ordered the "Santiago" 5th Line Regiment to catch Cáceres in a pincer maneuver, while the rest of the brigade were to hit the Peruvians with a frontal charge.
 The "Santiago" performed the flanking attack, and three companies of the other units assaulted the trenches, but had to be reinforced with another five.
 The Chileans broke through and took Redoubt Nº 1, and Cáceres retreated to Redoubt Nº 2.